ipbrennan90/PiMotions/docs/part2.md

 ### 1. Let's dive into the code!

-So now we are going to push this code to the Pi. in order to do that, we need resin cli.

-npm install --global --production resin-cli

 We've set up a few small placeholder methods on this branch to get your started, but the code is not complete.

 **In this section, we'll take a quick tour through some of the code that has been written for you.**